-I’m a multi-passionate creative who is on a mission to help others rediscover their creativity, overcome resistance, and nurture a healthy art practice.
-I have many canvases.
-I’ve been an artist for over 30 years, I run my own interior design firm, and I am a budding photographer.
-My work celebrates the simple, ordinary things.
-My hope is that I’ll encourage others to see the beauty in the mundane and feel the quiet joy of everyday living.
+Tawna Allred is a passionate artist and interior designer who is on a mission to help others rediscover their creativity, overcome resistance, and nurture a healthy art practice.
+Tawna expresses herself through many canvases.
+She has been a professional artist for over 30 years, runs her own interior design firm, and is a budding photographer.
+Her work celebrates the simple, ordinary things.
+She hopes to encourage others to witness the beauty in the mundane and experience the quiet joy of everyday living.

-My own creative journey hasn’t been an easy one.
+My own creative journey has not been an easy one.

 I was born into a farming family near the Idaho/Wyoming border.
 For reasons still unknown to me, I decided to teach myself to draw in grade school by sketching different horse breeds out of an encyclopedia.
 My skills progressed rapidly, and eventually I went to college on an art scholarship.

-When I graduated with a bachelor’s degree in oil painting, I had a little family beside me.
-My love for my family was deep, but I began to neglect my art and own dreams while I made room for theirs.
+By the time I graduated with a Bachelor’s degree in oil painting, I had started a little family.
+My love for my family was deep and all consuming.
+I began to neglect my art and own dreams while I made room for theirs.
 Before I understood what was happening, I was battling depression.

-The only thing that seemed like a good idea during that time was to go back to school.
-I made the choice to study interior design, and four years later, I was a nationally certified interior decorator.
-I wasn’t painting much, but I was taking steps to recovery.
+The only thing that seemed like a good idea during this time was to return to school.
+I made the choice to study interior design.
+Four years later, I was a nationally certified interior designer.
+I wasn’t painting much, but I was taking steps to recover my artist passions.
 I was allowing myself to dream again.
-And as I dug in and did the hard soul work, art made its way back into my life.
+As I dug in, doing the hard soul work, art made its way back into my life.

-My goal is to teach you all the lessons I’ve learned about putting creative work into the world through the act of finishing a painting.
+My goal is to teach as many people as I can the lessons I’ve learned about the importance of contributing creative work to the world.
+I do this by focusing on the act of finishing a painting.
 This is done deliberately.
-Each lesson contains within it the principles of art (the how) as well as life lessons and stories (the why) to why we need to create.
-Finishing the painting puts you into the frame of mind needed to nurture a healthy art practice.
+Finishing a painting puts people into the frame of mind needed to nurture a healthy art practice.
+Each lesson I teach contains within it the principles of art (the how) as well as life lessons and stories (the why) people need to create.

-The lessons don’t have to be taken in order, although it helps.
-Take a look and see if you’d like to learn more about your craft.
+The lessons do not need to be taken in order, although it does help.
+Take an introspective moment with yourself and ask if you’d like to learn more about the craft of creativity.

 Interior design work has been one of the biggest blessings of my life.
-It has helped me join forces with some of the best designers and clients in the country, where I’ve done a mix of design and custom artwork.
+It has helped me join forces with some of the best designers and clients in the country.
+Because of this, I have had the opportunity to do a mix of both design and custom artwork.

 I have many ready-to-go pieces of art waiting for their forever homes.
-Grab your favorite before it is gone!
+Grab your favorite art piece before it is gone!